ScottLogic/blog/_posts/2021-07-03-github-copilot-first-thoughts.md

 title: GitHub Copilot Experiences - a glimpse of an AI-assisted future
 date: 2021-07-03 00:00:00 Z
 categories:
-- ceberhardt
 - Artificial Intelligence
 author: ceberhardt
 layout: default_post
 summary: I've been lucky enough to be granted access to the preview of Copilot, GitHub's new 'AI pair programmer' that is causing quite a stir.
 This blog post shares my initial thoughts and experiences with this tool.
 In brief, I'm stunned by its capabilities.
 It has genuinely made me say 'wow' out loud a few times in the past few hours, not something you expect from your developer tooling.
 image: ceberhardt/assets/copilot/moving-average.png
 ---